everydayhero/react-widgets/src/docs.md

 `i18n` (object)<br>
 Object containing localised text.

+`searchType` (string)<br>
+Optional string used to constrain search results to a given type.
+Set to either 'campaigns', 'charities', 'pages', or 'all'.
+Default is set to 'all'.

+`charityUids` (array)<br>
+Optional array used to filter campaign results by given charity uids.

+`onSelect` (function)<br>
+Optional function called on selecting a result.
+Takes a single argument that returns a full API response object for the selected result.

 ## CharitySearch

 > The button element acts as a trigger to open the CharitySearch widget.